 (e) that improved valuation, pricing and incentive mechanisms should be promoted.

-(3) It is declared that the vesting in the Conservation Commission of State forest, timber reserves, national parks, conservation parks and nature reserves is only for the purposes of subsection (1)(c), (d), (e), (f), (g), (h), (i), (k) and (l) and does not otherwise limit the functions of the CEO under section 33.
+(3) It is declared that the vesting in the Commission of State forest, timber reserves, national parks, conservation parks, nature reserves and marine reserves is only for the purposes of subsection (1)(c), (d), (e), (fa), (f), (g), (h), (i), (k) and (l) and does not otherwise limit the functions of the CEO under section 33.

-(4) Despite the Land Act 1933 2, land to which section 5(1)(g) applies that is vested in the Conservation Commission, including the land referred to in section 155, is only vested within the meaning in subsection (3).
+(4) Despite the Land Act 1933 2, land to which section 5(1)(g) applies that is vested in the Commission, including the land referred to in section 155, is only vested within the meaning in subsection (3).

-(5) Despite the Land Administration Act 1997, the placing of the care, control and management of land to which section 5(1)(h) applies with the Conservation Commission is only for the purposes referred to in subsection (3).
+(5) Despite the Land Administration Act 1997, the placing of the care, control and management of land to which section 5(1)(h) applies with the Commission is only for the purposes referred to in subsection (3).

-(6) The Conservation Commission shall not advise the Minister on any matter to which this subsection applies unless, before the advice is tendered, it has —
+(6) The Commission shall not advise the Minister on any matter to which this subsection applies unless, before the advice is tendered, it has —

-(a) informed each local government in whose district land directly affected by the advice is situated of the general nature of its proposed advice; and
+(a) informed each local government in whose district land or waters directly affected by the advice are situated of the general nature of its proposed advice; and

 (b) afforded the local government a reasonable opportunity to make submissions on its proposed advice.